GeotrekCE/Geotrek-admin/docs/configuration.rst

 But you will have to move the configuration automatically added into `nginx.conf`, to the file `nginx.conf.in` in `/opt/geotrek-admin/var/conf/` directory

+You have to move the configuration to the file `nginx.conf.in` in order to keep the information between <> automatically changed during command `dpkg-reconfigure geotrek-admin`.

 Users management
 ----------------